 Public Health Center (PHC) Microbiologist

-- He has his own small lab there.
+- He has his own small lab at the PHC.
 There are a variety of instruments.
-There are charts showing procedures
+There are also charts showing detailed procedures

 - He majorly detects malaria, tuberculosis and conducts urine sample tests

 - Methylene blue is used for staining human blood samples

 - There are community health workers who go to the villages and collect blood samples.
 These samples are then checked by him at the PHC.